MECHANICAL ENGINEERING

 Computer-aided manufacturing (CAM) uses geometrical design data to control automated machinery.
 CAM systems are associated with computer numerical control (CNC) or direct numerical control (DNC) systems.
 These systems differ from older forms of numerical control (NC) in that geometrical data are encoded mechanically.
 Since both CAD and CAM use computer-based methods for encoding geometrical data, it is possible for the processes of design and manufacture to be highly integrated.
 Computer-aided design and manufacturing systems are commonly referred to as CAD/CAM.

-Name Of The Technical Staff: Mr. A.Siva Krishna
+Name Of The Technical Staff: Mr. Ch.
+SYAM PRADEEP KUMAR

 • LIST OF EXPERIMENTS: